IKoshelev/ui-app-architecture-showcases/README.md

-#Proof of concept for React observing a tree of POJO state that is all Proxies under the hood
+# Proof of concept for React observing a tree of POJO state that is all Proxies under the hood

+To try out, make sure you use `observable-proxy-proof-of-concept` branch and run:

 ```
 npm install